Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Introduction

-Among the variety of quantum many-body systems, interacting quantum spin models~\cite{amico2008,*Latorre2009,*dechiara2018} have attracted bulk of the attention due to their natural representation of multi-qubit or multi-qudit systems pertinent to quantum protocols.
-Although one- and two-dimensional regular lattices have primarily been in focus~\cite{amico2008,*Latorre2009,*dechiara2018}, achievement of control over the connection between any two qubits in an array realized in different substrates~\cite{Kane1998,*Makhlin1999,*Imam1999,*Zheng2000,*Cirac2000} have also given rise to studies on quantum spin systems having a lattice structure modelled for specific purposes.
-Prime examples along this line of studies are (a) a star network of spins~\cite{Hutton2004}, where a number of \emph{central spins} are surrounded by a number of \emph{peripheral spins} such that each of the central spin interacts with all of the peripheral spins (see Fig.~\ref{fig:system} for examples with one and two central spin(s)), and (b) a star-chain network of spins, where a number of spin-chains have a common boundary spin~\cite{Yao2011,*Ping2013,*ZHU2018,*Grimaudo2022}.
-While such a network was originally envisioned for achieving control over entanglement through one, or a group of \emph{preferred} (central) spins~\cite{Hutton2004}, they have also been used as switch in quantum networks~\cite{Yung_2011}, in quantum state transfer and cloning~\cite{Deng_2008}, in magnetic resonance imaging~\cite{Sushkov2014}, in studying measurement uncertainty~\cite{Haddadi2021}, and to implement quantum heat engines~\cite{Turkpence_2017}, refrigerators~\cite{Arisoy2021}, and quantum batteries~\cite{Liu2021,*Peng2021}.
-The static and dynamical properties of entanglement~\cite{Hutton2004,Anza_2010,*Militello2011,*Ma2013,*He2019,*Karlova2023,Haddadi2019} in a star network of spins have also been extensively explored, along with the quantum correlations not belonging to the entanglement-separability paradigm~\cite{Radhakrishnan2019,Haddadi2019} (cf.~\cite{modi2012,*bera2017}).
+Although quantum spin Hamiltonians defined on one- and two-dimensional regular lattices have primarily been in focus~\cite{amico2008}, achievement of control over the connection between any two qubits in an array realized in different substrates~\cite{Kane1998} have also given rise to studies on quantum spin systems having a lattice structure modelled for specific purposes.
+Prime examples along this line of studies are (a) a star network of spins~\cite{Hutton2004}, where a number of \emph{central spins} are surrounded by a number of \emph{peripheral spins} such that each of the central spin interacts with all of the peripheral spins (see Fig.~\ref{fig:system} for examples with one and two central spin(s)), (b) a star-network of spins where the peripheral spins also interact among each other~\cite{Richter_1994}, and (c) a star-chain network of spins, where a number of spin-chains have a common boundary spin~\cite{Yao2011}.
+While such a network was originally envisioned for achieving control over entanglement through one, or a group of \emph{preferred} (central) spins~\cite{Hutton2004}, they have also been used as switch in quantum networks~\cite{Yung_2011}, in quantum state transfer and cloning~\cite{Deng_2008}, in magnetic resonance imaging~\cite{Sushkov2014}, in studying measurement uncertainty~\cite{Haddadi2021}, and to implement quantum heat engines~\cite{Turkpence_2017}, refrigerators~\cite{Arisoy2021}, and quantum batteries~\cite{Liu2021} \JK{and recently in the studies on Quantum Darwinism \cite{Deffner2024}}.
+Furthermore, the design of variants of a spin-star structure using semiconductor quantum dot~\cite{Zhang2006}, nitrogen-vacancy center in diamond~\cite{Zhao2011}, and in a cluster of seven dipolar-coupled nuclear spins of benzene molecules in a liquid-crystalline matrix~\cite{Lee2005}, along with the possibility of realizing theoretical spin-Hamiltonians in the laboratory using trapped ions~\cite{leibfried2003} and ultra-cold atoms and optical lattices~\cite{Duan2003} have made the experimental verification of the theoretical results on quantum spin-star systems a possibility.